wri/wri-starter-kit/README.md

 ## To build a new site
 1. Make sure you have all the prerequisites to use the Pantheon build tools, as discussed at https://pantheon.io/docs/guides/build-tools/create-project/#prerequisites

+   1a.
+Make sure for Terminus you have the PHAR version installed or errors will occur. (https://pantheon.io/docs/terminus/install#terminus-installer-phar)

 2. Run this command:
    ```
    COMPOSER_MEMORY_LIMIT=-1 terminus build:project:create --team='World Resources Institute' --org='wri' --visibility='private' --stability='dev' wri/wri-starter-kit [new-project-name]
    ```

    More info about the build tools and what each section means is available at https://github.com/pantheon-systems/terminus-build-tools-plugin/blob/master/README.md#buildprojectcreate

+   If you run into a memory exhausted error jump down to the "What to do if the build:project command fails - Manual create" section.

 3. Enable solr on your new site:

    ```